serverlessworkflow/specification/comparisons/comparison-argo.md

 [Argo Example](https://github.com/argoproj/argo/tree/master/examples#exit-handlers)

-*Note*: With Serverless Workflow specification we can handle Argos "onExit" functionality in couple of ways.
+*Note*: With Serverless Workflow specification we can handle Argos "onExit" functionality in a couple of ways.
 One is the "onErrors" functionality to define errors and transition to the parts of workflow which is capable of handling the errors.
 Another is to send an event at the end of workflow execution which includes the workflow status.
 This event can then trigger execution other workflows